 - Battery capacity is low at 32 Wh

 This jump starter is the bigger brother of the RG1000 (which I also tested and reviewed) and has a lot of cool new features.

 For starters, it has double the cranking amps of the RG1000 at 2000 amps and can jump-start vehicles with engine sizes up to 8L for gasoline and 6L for diesel.
 That is a lot of jump-starting power in such a small form factor.

-I had no trouble jump-starting my friends Ford F350 which has a 6.8-liter gasoline engine with the vehicle’s battery disconnected.
-The truck started normally without any hiccup and after I ran my test for 4 times, the battery drained down to 57%.
+I had no trouble jump-starting my friend’s Ford F350, which has a 6.8-liter gasoline engine, with the vehicle’s battery disconnected.
+The truck started normally without any hiccups and after I ran my test for 4 times, the battery drained down to 57%.